Can new voting machine cabinets deter hackers?

 Fulton County is buying 800 large metal cabinets, which will hold many of the new electronic voting machines the state is delivering for use in next month’s presidential primary.

-Fulton elections director Rick Barron showed them to us last week.
-Fulton Co. bought them to help simplify the jobs of pollworkers, and to help keep the devices locked up while stored overnight in polling precincts and early-voting centers.
+Fulton elections director Rick Barron showed them to 11Alive last week.
+Fulton County bought them to help simplify the jobs of poll workers, and to help keep the devices locked up while stored overnight in polling precincts and early-voting centers.

 Barron says the cabinets will save space and give voters more privacy when they use the state’s new ballot-marking system.